-(a) Encroachment of State Lands
+Encroachment of State Lands (a)

 The lessee had promised safeguard the lands vested plantation companies by lease agreements.
-However, it had been reported that 795.96 acres of lands leased out by the Government to 16 regional plantation companies and 172 official quarters belonging to those estates are being enjoyed by persons. unauthorized It observed that the attention paid by the lessor and the Plantation Management Supervision Division on the security of the said lands and using them for expected objectives was inadequate due to the annual increase in unauthorized occupancies.
+However, it had been first, unauthorized occupants are notified by two week notices to vacate the Possession) Act, No.7 of relevant land and failing reported that 795.96 acres of lands leased out by the Government to 16 regional plantation companies and 172 official quarters belonging to those estates are being enjoyed by persons.
+It unauthorized observed that the attention paid by the lessor and the Plantation Management Supervision Division on the security of the said lands and using them for expected objectives was inadequate due to the annual unauthorized increase in occupancies.

-Action should be taken in terms of State Lands (Recovery of Possession) Act, No.7 of 1979.
+Action should be taken in terms of State Lands (Recovery

-At first, unauthorized occupants are notified by two week notices to vacate the relevant land and failing which, secondly, a Notice to Quit will be issued.
-In case of failure to vacate as per the Notice to Ouit, action will be taken to institute lawsuits However, in evicting unauthorized occupants, Plantation Management Supervision Division is being influenced in various ways.
+which, secondly, a Notice to Ouit will be issued.
+In case of failure to vacate as per the Notice to Quit, action will be taken to institute lawsuits.
+However. evicting in unauthorized occupants, the Plantation Management Supervision Division being influenced in various ways.
 As such, eviction of unauthorized occupants has delayed.
-Obtaining from decisions District Coordinating Committees in certain Districts has also caused a delay.
+Obtaining decisions from District Coordinating Committees in certain Districts has also caused a delay.